Fundamentals of computer networks - remote

 How will you learn?

 Scheduled live, interactive online sessions led by an experienced practitioner.
-Flexible facilitator-supported, participant-led sessions, involving deep exploration of the subject content.
+Flexible Professional Development Leader-supported, participant-led sessions, involving deep exploration of the subject content.

 - Understand the main reasons why computers are connected to share data.